amandaghassaei/tellurion-orrery/gear-calculations/README.md

 # Gear Calculations

-The orrery design consists of 4 interconnected gear trains that control the relative motions of the earth, moon, and sun, and a fifth gear train that ticks forward a 100 year clock.
+The orrery design consists of 4 interconnected gear trains that control the relative motions of the earth, moon, and sun, and a fifth gear train that ticks forward a dial marking 100 years.

 <img alt="5 gear trains" src="../docs/geartrains.gif" width="500px">